UnopenedClosure/RouteThree/README.md

 # RouteThree
-RouteThree is a Pokémon game speedrun routing tool designed for Generation 3 games (Ruby/Sapphire/Emerald for now).
+RouteThree is a Pokémon game speedrun routing tool designed for Generation 3 games (Ruby/Sapphire/Emerald).
 It is derived from Dabomstew & entrpntr's RouteTwo, itself derived from HRoll's RouteOne.

 ### TABLE OF CONTENTS